Eleonore Büning: Early life and education

 Elisabeth Eleonore Bauer was born in Frankfurt am Main and raised in Bonn.
 She attended the Elly-Heuss-Knapp-Gymnasium, where she graduated in 1970.
 She took up studies in music, theatre and literature at the Free University of Berlin.
 She completed several internships for music therapy at the University Hospital of the Medizinische Hochschule Hannover and gave music lessons.

 Writing career

 Since 1978, Büning has written essays for music journals.
 In 1989, she put forward a dissertation titled A. B. Marx und Beethoven in der Berliner Allgemeinen Musikalischen Zeitung (1824–1830), in which she examined the origins of Beethoven.
-It was published in a book, titled Wie Beethoven auf den Sockel kam, in 1992.
+It was published under the title Wie Beethoven auf den Sockel kam, in 1992.

-In 1997, Büning began writing for the Frankfurter Allgemeine Zeitung, and has been an editor in the features section of the Frankfurter Allgemeine Sonntagszeitung since 2008.
+From 1997 to 2018, Büning has been writing for the Frankfurter Allgemeine Zeitung, as an editor in the features section of the Frankfurter Allgemeine Sonntagszeitung since 2008.
 In addition, she presents music programs such as Klassikforum on WDR 3.
-Since November 2011, Büning has chaired the Prize of the German Record Critics.
+From November 2011 to 2022, Büning has chaired Prize of the German Record Critics (PdSK).
+Today she is a member of the "Jury Oper I (Barock bis Belcanto)".